TomPark2000/Lending.Club-End.to.End.Project/README.md

 ### <ins>Scaling<ins>

-All input features were scaled using StandardScaler from scikit-learn.
-This step is important as it standardizes the features to have zero mean and unit variance, ensuring that all inputs contribute equally to the model's predictions.
-It also helps in speeding up the convergence during training by providing a smoother landscape for the optimizer to navigate.
+All input features were scaled using **MinMaxScaler** from scikit-learn.
+This step is crucial as it normalizes the features to a range between 0 and 1, ensuring that all inputs contribute uniformly to the model's predictions and helping to maintain numerical stability during training by avoiding issues with large value scales.

 <br>

 ### <ins>Model Training and Optimization<ins>

 * To address the issue of class imbalance, where the number of loans paid off (~80%) is much higher than those that default (~20%), I implemented cost=sensitive learning where the model will penalize misclassification of the minority class (loan defaulted) more than the majority class (loan paid off).
-I implemented a ratio of 1 : 0.85 respectively, as I found that this resulted in the best model performance
+I implemented a ratio of 1 : 0.9 respectively, as I found that this resulted in the best model performance for my goal.

 <br>